Skip to Main Content

 Encinitas Military Divorce Attorneys

 Encinitas is home to many military families, and Griffith Young is proud to have provided legal services to them for years.
 Sadly, military service is stressful, and deployment and other issues make it harder for spouses to remain connected.
 After years of struggle, many couples realize that it’s time to divorce.
-Contact our law office.
-Military divorces are in some ways like civilian divorces, but important legal issues arise regarding where to file and whether a military retirement is subject to division.

-In a consultation, we can answer your questions and then come up with the right divorce strategy.
-Military spouses have many legal issues which do not arise in civilian divorces, and you need a lawyer who is attuned to the differences.
+Military spouses have many legal issues that do not arise in civilian divorces, and you need a lawyer who is attuned to the differences.
 The Encinitas military divorce attorneys at Griffith Young will explain more in a private consultation.
+Our experienced team understands the unique challenges military families face and provides tailored strategies for each case.

 Where to File for Divorce